Nashville Marital Settlement Agreement Lawyer

 Yes.
 In Tennessee, you and your spouse can amend your MSA after it is filed with the court if you both agree that a change is appropriate.
 You may contemplate attending mediation before a modification is requested in the court.
 If a spouse disagrees, then you can file a motion in court requesting a modification.
 There are some things you can modify if you show a change in circumstances per case law.
 For example, the court has the ultimate authority to modify terms relating to child custody and support regarding a substantial change in circumstances.

-If you wish to learn more about marital settlement agreements, schedule a confidential discussion with Brighter Day℠ Law today.
+If you wish to learn more about marital settlement agreements, schedule a case evaluation with Brighter Day℠ Law today.